-

 Four different clients are provided to to interact with the various components of the Blob Service:

-1. BlobServiceClient -this client represents interaction with the Azure storage account itself, and allows you to acquire preconfiguredclient instances to access the containers and blobs within.
+- BlobServiceClient -this client represents interaction with the Azure storage account itself, and allows you to acquire preconfiguredclient instances to access the containers and blobs within.
 It provides operations to retrieve and configure theaccount properties as well as list, create, and delete containers within the account.
-To perform operations on aspecific container or blob, retrieve a client using the get_container_client or get_blob_client methods.
+To perform operations on aspecific container or blob, retrieve a client using the

-2. ContainerClient -this client represents interaction with a specific container (which need not exist yet), and allows you to acquirepreconfigured client instances to access the blobs within.
+methods. - ContainerClient -this client represents interaction with a specific container (which need not exist yet), and allows you to acquirepreconfigured client instances to access the blobs within.
 It provides operations to create, delete, or configure acontainer and includes operations to list, upload, and delete the blobs within it.
-To perform operations on aspecific blob within the container, retrieve a client using the get_blob_client method.
+To perform operations on aspecific blob within the container, retrieve a client using the

 Blob Types